Luismd2025/MonitoringCPU-RAM-NET/README.md

    #Custom Dashboard in Grafata to visualize Metrics

-     Import monitoring/grafana-dashboards/uptime-dashboard.json into Grafana.
+     Import monitoring-system-grafana-dashb/system-metrics-dashb.json into Grafana.

-     Navigate to your Grafana UI (http://localhost:3000).
+    - Navigate to your Grafana UI (http://localhost:3000).
-     Go to Dashboards > New Dashboard > Import.
+    - Go to Dashboards > New  > Import.
-     Click "Upload JSON file" and select monitoring/grafana-dashboards/uptime-dashboard.json from your project directory.
+    - Click "Upload JSON file" and select monitoring-system-grafana-dashb/system-metrics-dashb.json from your project directory.
-     Ensure you select Prometheus as the data source when prompted.
+        (Ensure you select Prometheus as the data source when prompted.)